Waikiki Shore

 No analysis available

-I looked for card/fob access language such as keycard entry, fob access, or card readers.
-The remarks mention security guard coverage and one mention of "secured entry," but nothing that clearly confirms a card-based security system.
+I looked for card/fob access language such as keycard entry, fob access, or card reader systems.
+The remarks mention general security and secured entry, but not a card-based access system.

 Security-guard service appears to be a real building feature at Waikiki Shore.
-Historical MLS data shows 15 of 20 listings with SECGUA, and at least one current remark explicitly says "security guard on duty 24/7," which strongly confirms the amenity.
-The repeated nature of the building remarks suggests this is not just a one-off agent checkbox error.
+Historical MLS data shows strong support, and at least one current remark explicitly states "security guard on duty 24/7," which confirms the amenity rather than a copied checkbox.
+The evidence is consistent across multiple listings and agents, with no meaningful contradiction in the current remarks.

-I searched for patrol-related wording like security patrol, roving security, or patrolled building.
-The remarks consistently mention a security guard on duty 24/7, but not a patrol service.
+I searched for patrol-related wording like security patrol, roving security, and patrolled building.
+The remarks describe a security guard and 24/7 coverage, but do not mention a patrol service.

 No analysis available